-For the year ended 31 December 2021, the Group was not subject to any environmental penalty.
-Details of the environmental, social and governance performance of the Group are set out in the environment, social and governance report which will be published on both the websites of the Company and the Stock Exchange no later than three months after the publication of this annual report.
+For the year ended 31 December 2022, the Group was not subject to any environmental penalty.
+Details of the environmental, social and governance performance of the Group are set out in the environment, social and governance report which will be published on both the websites of the Company and the Stock Exchange.